 \section{Method}

 In this section, we discuss the details of our approach.
 We begin by introducing WebPuzzle, a dataset designed to address real-world reasoning and search challenges.
-Next, we describe DeepDiver, a RL-based training framework aimed at enhancing LLMs with robust capabilities introduced in Section ~\ref{sec:behaviour}.
+Next, we describe DeepDiver, a reinforcement learning-based training framework aimed at enhancing LLMs with robust capabilities introduced in section ~\ref{sec:behaviour}.